-Apipex-P blue and white capsules 37.5 mg Adipex tablets
+Apipex-P blue and white capsules, 37.5 mg Adipex tablets

 Adipex (or Adipex-P) is a specific brand of weight loss pills, while “phentermine” refers to all generic and brand name products with the single active ingredient of phentermine.

-This medication is manufactured by KVK Tech.
-Lomaira provides the lowest-available dose of at just 8mg per pill.
-Since it can be taken up to three times per day, Lomaira is popular for patients who do not tolerate higher doses, or for people that struggle with nighttime cravings.
+Lomaira is a low-dose brand of phentermine weight loss pills.
+This medication is manufactured by KVK Tech and it provides the lowest-available dose of just 8 mg per pill.
+It can be taken up to three times a day, and this makes Lomaira popular for patients who do not tolerate higher doses, or for people who struggle with nighttime cravings.

 This is what Lomaira tablets look like: